-An aspiring creative executive, writer, director, and producer, his work has bridged the range of his abilities in producing, writing, directing, marketing and production management that have allowed him to work across various high-volume departments within NBC Entertainment, including Business Affairs, Business Operations & Late Night, Network Casting, and Movies, Miniseries, and International Co-Productions and on such notable hit shows including the EMMY nominated Outstanding Television Movie Dolly Parton’s Christmas of Many Colors: Circle of Love – the 2nd highest rated tv movie for the network, Taken and This Is Us, among many others.
+An aspiring creative executive, writer, director, and producer, his work has bridged the range of his abilities in producing, writing, directing, marketing and production management that have allowed him to work across the landscape of television.
+At NBC Entertainment and Universal Television he supported studio executives across various departments within Business Affairs, Business Operations & Late Night, Network Casting, and Movies, Miniseries, and International Co-Productions and worked on such notable hit shows including the EMMY nominated Outstanding Television Movie Dolly Parton’s Christmas of Many Colors: Circle of Love – the 2nd highest rated TV movie for the network, Taken and This Is Us, among many others.
+Currently, he serves as the administrator for the Television Workshop at Warner Bros.
+Television, while supporting the Head of Scripted Development at Warner Bros.
+Entertainment’s new digital network – Stage 13.

 As a leader, he founded of the Gamma Chi Chapter of the Alpha Epsilon Pi Fraternity at the University of South Carolina and founded the Greenville International Film Festival that successfully united filmmakers from over 70+ countries in a 5-day celebration with an under-served arts community in the Southeast.

-During the span of his 10+ year entertainment industry experience, his focus, determination, and imagination have continued to flourish success for his collaborators, forging a a fierce impact that inspires dreams beyond imagination.
-He also seeks to further his career by adding his unique knowledge of global cultures and markets, especially by bridging the gap between the US Hispanic, Latin American and US general markets.
+During the span of his 10+ year entertainment industry experience, his focus, determination, and imagination have continued to flourish success for his collaborators, forging a fierce impact that inspires dreams beyond imagination.
+Aspiring to bridge the gap between the US Hispanic, Latin American and US general markets, his career dares to defy norms, which he challenges by sharing his unique perspective of global cultures and markets.